rubenerd/rubenerd.com/content/page/archives.md

 layout: page
 title: "Archives"
 ---
-*Rubénerd* has 5,000+ posts and podcast entries, published in the below categories.
-I'll have these viewable by date too, at some point.
+*Rubenerd* has 5,500+ posts and podcast entries, sorted into the below categories.
+They deserve an overhaul, one of these days.

 <h3 id="category">Posts by category</h3>